syncfusion-content/blazor-docs/blazor/multiselect-dropdown/refreshdataasync.md

 # RefreshDataAsync in Blazor MultiSelect Dropdown Component

 The Remote data source is dynamically updated using the **RefreshDataAsync** function.
 With the aid of this method, update the data source without the need for a [Query](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownBase-1.html#Syncfusion_Blazor_DropDowns_SfDropDownBase_1_Query).
-To update the data source we can call the url link with the help of RefreshDataAsync method.
+To update the data source, call the URL link with the help of the RefreshDataAsync method.

-In the example below, the first render makes use of 5 datas without using the [Query](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownBase-1.html#Syncfusion_Blazor_DropDowns_SfDropDownBase_1_Query).
-The source is updated with 8 new datas using the Url link.
+In the following example, the first render uses 5 data without using the [Query](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownBase-1.html#Syncfusion_Blazor_DropDowns_SfDropDownBase_1_Query).
+The source is updated with 8 new data using the URL link.

 {% highlight Razor %}